The unique challenges of data center centre construction

 “In environments like data centers centres and cloud facilities where efficiency and flexibility are vital, it’s important to simplify every process possible.
 We’re impressed at how the level to which data centers centres are adopting our composite covers for just such a purpose”

-Marketing Director – Fibrelite
+Aaron McConkey, Marketing Manager – Fibrelite